 - Application

-- · Application fee
+- Application fee

-- · Provide official high school and college transcripts
+- Provide official high school and college transcripts

 - Rasmussen College background check

 - Any additional program-specific requirements as specified at the time of enrollment

 Upon completing the application process, the completed files will be reviewed by the acceptance committee.
-A letter of acceptance will be sent via certified mail to the applicant.
-Applicants must also attend programmatic orientation as well as general orientation or risk being dismissed as an annlicant
+Students accepted into their program will receive a letter from the College in the mail.
+Applicants must also attend programmatic orientation as well as general orientation or risk being dismissed as an applicant.